onep1xel/TheAccessAgency/content/resources/hitting-the-town.md

 ---
 title: Hitting the town
-image: images/post-bgs/post-Hit-the-town-2.jpg
+image: images/post-bgs/post-Hit-the-town-4.jpg
-summary: A few tips for travellers with access needs
+summary: A few tips for travellers with access needs planning to get out and about
 date: 2022-05-12
 categories:
 - articles